epigen/mr.pareto/README.md

        ```{console}
        snakemake --use-conda --cluster qsub --jobs 32
        ```
-    3. **configured cluster execution** by using --profile (not necessary if you set it as environment variable before)
+    3. **configured cluster execution** by using --profile (not necessary if you set it as an environment variable before)
        ```{console}
-       snakemake --use-conda --profile path/to/clusterProfile
+       snakemake --use-conda --profile path/to/cluster_profile
        ```

 **Note**: Snakemake cluster profiles are the interface between an OS-agnostic Snakemake workflow and the system it is executed on (e.g., SLURM HPC).
 If you are working on another cluster engine get your cluster execution profile here: [The Snakemake-Profiles project](https://github.com/snakemake-profiles/doc)